mrk214/bible-data-en-eng/README.md

 # The Bible in JSON format

-📖 This project is a **Bible** dataset in `JSON` format, obtained via web scraping, to spread the Word of God.
+📖 This project is a **Bible** dataset in `JSON` format (encoding `utf8`), obtained via web scraping, to spread the Word of God.
 The data has been restructured to make it easy to implement in any project.

 👨‍💻 The **data** folder contains Bible translations, with each book of the Bible stored in a separate `JSON` file.